Skip Ribbon Commands

 • Gastroesophageal reflux disease

-• A diet high in salted or preserved (cured/smoked/pickled) foods
+• A diet high in salted or preserved (cured/smoked/pickled) food

 • A diet low in fruits and vegetables